Brazil Song (Cancões Do Brasil): Recording

 "No one asked me to make this album", Murphy told Bloom in the liner notes.
 "I did it because I thought that Brazilian songs were not being done correctly - that North American singers have not been able to capture the correct musical pulse of this music, mainly because of the Tin-Pan-Alleyish lyrics given to some of the tunes.
 The rhythmic pulse has a different timing; I think that's a quality inherent in the Portuguese language.
 So I try to sing the English lyrics as though they were Portuguese."

 The recording was made with a San Francisco-based group, Viva Brasil, who Murphy found to be authentic interpreters of Brazilian songs.
 "I knew I couldn't do this project with a pickup group," Murphy explained to Bloom.
 "I had to have a unit, musicians that knew each other well."
 Jay Wagner, Viva Brasil's keyboardist, did the arranging and played synthesizer.
 The other members included singer Julia Stewart, percussionist Michael Spiro, pianist Michael Austin-Boe, guitarist Claudio Amaral, and drummer Rubens Moura.

 Murphy sings "Outubro" in Portuguese, his first recording in Portuguese.
 Jones points out in his Murphy biography that many singers prefer original lyrics in Brazilian songs because the English versions tend to drastically change the original meaning.
 Murphy produced the album with Lupe De Leon, who had worked on Stolen Moments and would go on to produce Night Mood and September Ballads.

 Reception

 Scott Yanow assigns 3 stars to this release in the AllMusic Guide to Jazz.

-Authour Will Friedwald said, “When it comes to the bossa nova, no other American jazz singer can touch Murphy”.
+Author Will Friedwald said, “When it comes to the bossa nova, no other American jazz singer can touch Murphy”.

 Murphy biographer Peter Jones singles out "Two Kites", "Nothing Will Be", and "Bridges" for praise.